clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * Co-coaches can help people who get lost.
 * If someone falls behind, the co-coach can take them aside to do some 1-on-1.

-# Discussion: Comprehension

-#### How can you tell if they understand the words you're saying?
-#### What are good questions to ask to check comprehension?
-#### What did your favorite coaches do to gauge understanding?

-DISCUSS!

 # Practical Recap